rsksmart/powpeg-redeemscript-parser/README.md

 Generates a base58 address for the P2SH calculated from the provided redeemscript.
 The network is used to set the network prefix of the address.

-For any comments or suggestions, feel free to contribute or reach out at our [open slack](https://developers.rsk.co/slack).
+For any comments or suggestions, feel free to contribute or reach out at our [Discord server](https://discord.gg/rootstock).